Innovattic/Android-Font-Library/README.md

 #### Android Studio
-In the case of an Android Studio project, add the library module by editing your settings.gradle file in your project root to also include the module `:<submodule>:lib` and then hit the button 'Sync Project with Gradle Files'.
+In the case of an Android Studio project, add the library module by editing your settings.gradle file in your project root to also include the module `:<submodule>:lib`, hit the button 'Sync Project with Gradle Files' and then add the library as a Module Dependency to your app module.